openequella/openequella.github.io/guides/SearchingUserGuide.md

 Filter by date modified—select a qualifier from the drop-down list (After, Before, Between or On), then click the calendar field or icon to display a calendar control.

 ## Notifications
 The Notifications page displays items such as tasks that are overdue for moderation, rejected workflow items and notifications that resources have become available (Live).
-The Notifications page is accessed by selecting the Notifications icon at the top-right of any EQUELLA page.
+The Notifications page is accessed by selecting the Notifications icon at the top-right of any openEQUELLA page.

 A search text box is displayed at the top of the page to enter keyword searches, and each notification may display the following, depending on its type: